Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     }
     ```

-This way, for every file that you need to use "VectorOperations.xs" in, you just need to write `#!java include "/relative/or/absolute/path/to/file";` and you can use all the functions that you wrote in it in that file as well!
+This way, for every file that you need to use "VectorOperations.xs" in, you just need to write `#!cpp include "/relative/or/absolute/path/to/file";` and you can use all the functions that you wrote in it in that file as well!

 Code that is written like this, where: